 With the set-piece scenes out of the way, we were off into hurtling plot of typical Shakespeare.
 As always, the play is an intertwined jumble of exceptional subtlety and ham-fisted metaphor and, to keep it down to three hours, the actors had to speak at such a pace it was difficult to keep up (or occasionally to hear them at all).

 The loyal Earl of Kent is banished, dresses as a peasant and arrives back at court and nobody recognises him.
 The sub-plot of feuding brothers is woven in, a bastard son lies to his brother and turns father against son, who then hides in a hovel, disguised as a madman (in Shakespeare, it seems, madness is best portrayed by being naked).
 The father uncovers a plot to kill the King, is blinded and only then ‘sees’ the mistakes he has made, he is reunited with his son (whom he doesn’t recognise) and is tricked into not committing suicide.

-The action moves between half a dozen settings and royal seats; Lear’s remaining two daughters plot aginst him, inexplicably fall in love with the evil bastard son and betray hsuabands and each other.
+The action moves between half a dozen settings and royal seats; Lear’s remaining two daughters plot against him, inexplicably fall in love with the evil bastard son and betray husbands and each other.
 The King apparently descends into madness, which we know because he takes off his clothes, and in this production kills his fool (which plugs a plot gap in the play).

 Everyone makes their way to Dover where the youngest daughter, Cordelia invades with a French army.
 She is defeated and captured.
 One sister kills the other, the bastard son is killed by his brother, the other sister kills herself, Cordelia is executed by mistake and Lear dies from the shock.